What is the temporomandibular joint?

 What does TMJ luxation look like?

-If you suspect that your dog has TMJ luxation then you should take it to be seen by your local veterinary surgeon.
+If you suspect that your cat has TMJ luxation then you should take it to be seen by your local veterinary surgeon.
 They will physically examine the animal to assess the jaw but in order to get a true diagnosis and formulate a plan, x-rays will be necessary.
 Due to the location of the TMJ, plain x-ray can sometimes be hard to interpret and advanced imaging with CT, which provides a 3D x-ray, may be required.

 Treatment of TMJ luxation normally involves manipulating the displaced bone back into place which has to be done under general anaesthesia.
 If the joint is unstable after being put back in place then post-reduction stabilisation may be needed using a support muzzle.
 If there are more complicated factors associated with the luxation (i.e. a concurrent fracture) then that will be dealt with concurrently and may require invasive surgery.
 The jaw can be stabilised with temporary fixation, wiring or dental acrylic.
 In severe or chronic cases, removal of the articular process of the mandible may be required (excision arthroplasty).
-The technical difficulty for this procedure is much greater in the dog compared to the cat and therefore the outcome is less predictable.

 Assuming that the TMJ can be reduced, many patients will have a good long term outcome.
 However, some patients will have ongoing issues with opening and closing the mouth.
 Occasionally, patients undergoing temporary stabilisation of the jaws will need assisted feeding via a tube placed directly into the oesophagus.